emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 By understanding its function, we can better manage our health, psychological well-being, and overall life satisfaction.

+[add this somewhere here?
+Dopamine cannot give you satisfaction more than a hammer can turn a screen.]

 Whether you're seeking to improve your focus, break free from addiction, or simply live a more balanced life, this definitive guide to dopamine will be your roadmap.
 By exploring dopamine's fascinating world, from its evolutionary origins to its practical applications, you'll gain a clear understanding of how this powerful molecule shapes your experiences and how to harness its potential to create the life you desire.
 ## What is Dopamine?
 > "Dopamine is the molecule that makes us look at things outside the boundaries of our skin, to be in pursuit of things." **Andrew Huberman.**

+[ I think perhaps instead of jumping directly into Dopamine, I should have a dsicussion about this:
+ Simple distinction of up and down
+	- down
+		- Paripersonal space
+		- space around you within arms reach
+		- Typically thigns you own and control
+		- You use them, control them, consume them
+	- Up
+		- Extrapersonal space
+		- Outside of your arms reach
+		- If you want something in the extraperosnal space, you have to make effort
+		- small effort --> Picking up a book
+		- Large effort --> Planning a trip
+		- These are abstract, and it all takes place in the future
+- The brain uses chemicals to process things in the future, into the abstract, imaginery, you use one single brain chemical called Dopamine]

 Dopamine is a neurotransmitter, a chemical messenger in the brain that plays a crucial role regulating movement, motivation, drive, craving, time-perception, and reward mechanisms.

-Dopamine is often called the "molecule of more" because it drives us to seek out rewards and motivates us to pursue our goals.
+Dopamine is often called the *"molecule of more"* because it drives us to seek out rewards and motivates us to pursue our goals.
 It helps us learn from past experiences and shapes our future behavior.

 It is an ancient molecule that has been present in living organisms for hundreds of millions of years.
 It is found not only in humans but also in many other animals, including vertebrates and invertebrates.
 It was discovered in 1957 by Arvid Carlsson and Nils-Åke Hillarp at the National Heart Institute of Sweden.

 Dopamine is believed to have first appeared in ancient invertebrates, possibly as early as 600 million years ago.
 Its widespread presence across the animal kingdom, from worms and insects to fish and mammals, highlights its evolutionary significance.
 The fact that dopamine has been conserved throughout the evolution of such diverse life forms suggests that it plays a critical role in the survival and fitness of organisms.
 Its ancient origins and ubiquity underscore its importance in shaping behavior, facilitating learning, and promoting adaptability in the face of changing environments.

+[add some of this stuff here:
+- Why did evolution create different pathways for what we have and what we don't have.
+- From a survival point of view, it would be you have, or you are dead.
+- There is a big difference between what you have and what you dont, and that can be life or death.

+]

 In fact, dopamine is playing a key role in driving you to read this very sentence right now!